 If the priority isn't about YOU and doing what YOU want, then money will always be used as an excuse.

 As my parents taught me "When there is a will, there is a way" and it's true.

-There is a series, called "Maid", on Netflix which is creating quite a buzz right now.
+There is a series, called "Maid", on Netflix which was creating quite a buzz when it came out.
 The series is about a single Mom who left a bad relationship and became a maid, which enabled her to see the unseen side of the people and what they are hiding from each other and the world.
-The main character wanted to become an author -- and she did.
+The main character wanted to become an author -- and (spoiler alert) she did.
 Her book was picked up and turned into the series and now she has her own home and domestic help to help her run her home.